pyg-team/pytorch-frame/docs/source/get_started/introduction.rst

     The set of keys in :obj:`featdict` must exactly match with the set of keys in :obj:`col_names_dict`.
     :class:`~torch_frame.TensorFrame` is validated at initialization time.

-Creating a :class:`torch_frame.TensorFrame` from :class:`torch_frame.data.Dataset` is referred to as materialization.
+Creating a :class:`~torch_frame.TensorFrame` from :class:`torch_frame.data.Dataset` is referred to as materialization.
-:meth:`~torch_frame.data.Dataset.materialize` converts raw data in :class:`torch_frame.data.Dataset` into :class:`torch.Tensor`'s and stores them in :class:`torch_frame.TensorFrame`:
+:meth:`~torch_frame.data.Dataset.materialize` converts raw data frame in :class:`torch_frame.data.Dataset` into :class:`torch.Tensor`'s and stores them in :class:`torch_frame.TensorFrame`.

+The :class:`~torch_frame.TensorFrame` object has :class:`torch.Tensor` at its core; therefore, it's friendly for training and inference with PyTorch.
+In Pytorch Frame, we build data loaders and models around :class:`TensorFrame`, benefitting all the efficiency and flexibility from PyTorch.

 .. code-block:: python